Grant Parish, Louisiana: History

-Republican nominee Donald Trump was a runaway winner in Grant Parish in 2016 over Democrat Hillary Rodham Clinton: 7,408 (84 percent) to 1,181 (13 percent).

 Nativity scene

 In December 2016, a courthouse nativity scene in Colfax drew a complaint from the New Orleans chapter of the American Civil Liberties Union.
 In a letter to the Grant Parish Police Jury, the ACLU said that officials must include secular symbols of the Christmas holiday if a nativity scene is placed alone on public property.
 District Attorney Jay Lemoine objected to the ACLU challenge in a statement to Alexandria Town Talk: "There have been various holiday displays presented both inside and outside the courthouse over many years.
 This year, as in years past, they include both secular and non-secular symbols.
 It is unfortunate that some are offended by these displays during this holiday season, as that was not the intent."

 Geography

 According to the U.S. Census Bureau, the parish has a total area of 665 sqmi, of which 643 sqmi is land and 22 sqmi (3.3%) is water.